 "Then Jesus, being filled with the Holy Spirit, returned from the Jordan

-and was led by the Spirit into the wilderness,
+and was led by the Spirit into the wilderness, being tempted for forty days by the devil.

 And in those days He ate nothing,